asthamujmer/asthamujmer/README.md

 - Html/CSS
 - JAVA(SE)
 - SQL
-- Wordpress Development/Elementor.
+- Wordpress Development/Elementor
-- UX Designing with Adobe XD.
+- UX Designing with Adobe XD
 If you're interested to know what's new I can bring to the table, feel free to reach me via a message on my mail id : astha.mujmer333@gmail.com